isomerpages/moe-psgrepository/_welcome-to-the-psg/About PSG.md

 variant: tiptap
 description: ""
 ---
-<p>Parent Support Groups (PSGs) play an important role in fostering strong
+<p>As a member of a Parent Support Group (PSG), you play a vital role in
-<a href="https://www.moe.gov.sg/-/media/files/news/press/2024/annex-a---refreshed-guidelines-for-school-home-partnership.pdf" rel="noopener nofollow" target="_blank">school-home partnerships</a>.
-As parent volunteers who work closely with
+<a href="https://www.moe.gov.sg/-/media/files/news/press/2024/annex-a---refreshed-guidelines-for-school-home-partnership.pdf" rel="noopener nofollow" target="_blank">strong partnerships between the school and the parent community</a>.
+By
-schools, they set the tone for respectful communication between the parent community and school, and rally parents to raise a happy, kind and confident generation of children together.</p>
+working closely with the school, you help foster respectful communication and inspire fellow parents to join you in raising a generation of happy, kind and confident children.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/PSG Guide/Roles_of_PSG_Final2.png">